-Sexual assault happens without your consent.
-The fact that you do not want physical contact makes it a sexual assault, not the amount of physical force used.
+sexual assault happens without your consent.
+It is your not wanting the physical contact that makes it a sexual assault, not the amount of physical force used.
 It is unwanted physical contact of a sexual nature.
 It may follow sexual harassment, or be accompanied by harassment.
-It is important to remember that if you did not give your consent for the physical contact, it is assault and you must let someone know.
+What is important to remember is that if you did not give your consent for the physical contact, it is assault and you must let someone know.

-Lake Michigan College has strict policies against sexual harassment, and the college applies these policies to sexual assault.
+Lake Michigan College has strict policies against sexual harassment, and the College applies these policies to sexual assault.
 Sexual assault is a criminal offense and should be reported to the police as well as to the Director, Public Safety/Evening Administrator or a campus security authority.
 Emergency phone numbers for both on and off campus are listed and can be used in the case of sexual assault.